Technical Information

 Flame Retardancy

-Ambla fabric protects against C. difficile, MRSA & E. coli.
+Ambla fabric protects against C. difficile, MRSA , E. coli and Covid-19.
+Ambla is an antimicrobial vinyl.

 As a direct response to the challenge of infection control all production of Ambla contains an antimicrobial agent.